Business Partnership Protection Insurance Cover 2026

 Different Types of Life Cover

-When selecting life cover as part of your partnership protection, you should be aware of different types of cover that are available and include the following:
+When selecting life cover as part of your partnership protection, you should be aware of the different types of cover that are available including the following:

 Increasing life insurance cover

-Over the policy’s term, the cash lump sum increases in tandem with the UK government’s consumer price index (CPI), which is an inflation benchmark.
+Over the policy’s term, the cash lump sum increases in line with the UK government’s consumer price index (CPI), which is an inflation benchmark.

-Where there are periods of no inflation, the size of the payout remains unchanged, and the monthly premiums stay the same.
+During periods of no inflation, the payout size remains unchanged, and the monthly premiums stay the same.

 Decreasing life insurance cover

-The lump sum payout decreases for each month that passes in the fixed duration of the life policy.
+The lump-sum payout decreases each month during the fixed duration of the life policy.
 An example of this useful feature may be matching the payment schedule of a mortgage, which is continually reduced over time.

 Level life cover

-With level cover, the amount of business protection remains the same throughout the life of the policy.
+With level cover, business protection remains the same throughout the policy’s life.

 What About Life and Critical Illness Cover?

-Critical illness is a valuable addition to a life policy as life insurance only covers the death of a partner.
-There may be circumstances where they do not die but can no longer work due to the diagnosis of a disease or a condition.
+Critical illness is a valuable addition to a life policy, as life insurance only covers the death of a partner.
+There may be circumstances in which they do not die but can no longer work due to a diagnosis of a disease or condition.

 Critical illness protects against such an eventuality.